PhoenixWhitefire/PhoenixEngine/gh-assets/wiki/components.md

 ## `TreeLink`

 * The Engine, for rendering and physics, will pretend the children of this Object's `Target` are the children of the node
-* There is one very specific use-case for which this was implemented, this was designed around said use-case.
-It is *not* intended to act like a transparent proxy
+* This is *not* intended to act like a transparent proxy

 ### Properties:
 * `Scripting: boolean`: Whether Scripts which descend from the `Target` will run